CoderCookE/goaround/readme.md

 This service starts a web server on a user defined port, passed via `-p` flag, if no flag is passed the service will default to port 3000.

+If you pass both a `cacert` and `privkey`, the server will terminate ssl connections.

 Backend services are passed via `-b` flags, each backend passed will created a [connection](internal/connection-pool/connection), which are managed by a [pool](internal/connection-pool/connection).
 The `connections` are pushed into a buffered channel where they are retrieved when the `Fetch` method is called on the `pool`.
 The `Fetch` method will recursively pull connections from the channel until a request is completed successfully, or we run out of available connections.
-If the backend request is successful we copy the contents of the reponse back through to the original user request, if we are unsuccesful we return a 503 status code.
-Unsuccesful requests will cause the `connection` to be marked as degraded and pushed into a seperate channel of known degraded connections, this channel is checked every second and healthy connections are returned to the connection pool.

-The `pool` service also upon creation starts a go return that makes use of a ticker to periodically pull connections off our `connections channel`  and performs a `healthCheck()`, which updates the state of the connection to either "degraded" or "healthy".
+Connections subscribe to a health check channel, which is pushed to if their is a change in health status for the backend.
+Backend services are assumed to have a `/health` endpoint, which will return a 200 response code.
+Other response codes you wish be considered healthy must return the body in the form `{"state": "healthy", "message": ""}`

 ## Repo contents
 ```